 Information courtesy of ACAPS. https://www.acaps.org/

-- Tracking and monitoring the scope of internal displacements, returns and the needs for a comprehensive follow-up to inform interventions across all sectors
+- Tracking and monitoring the scope of internal displacements, returns and the needs for a comprehensive follow-up to inform interventions across all sectorst.

-- Enhanced displacement management to ensure that minimum standards are upheld, and pathways reinforced for direct assistance through capacity building
+- Enhanced displacement management to ensure that minimum standards are upheld, and pathways reinforced for direct assistance through capacity building, community participation, on-site or mobile site facilitation and camp management support and case-by-case.

 - Strengthen Emergency Response through Camp Coordination and Camp Management in North East (Borno, Adamawa and Yobe)